paraglider-project/paraglider/docs/source/index.rst

 |

 Paraglider is a cross-cloud control plane for configuring cloud networks.
+Small change here.

 The Paraglider project aims to evolve cloud networking by simplifying the creation and management of single and multi-cloud networking.
 The project reduces the need for detailed networking knowledge from developers and administrators, and hides the complexity of low-level components like virtual networks, access control, load balancers, and inter-cloud connections.
 Paraglider provides high-level constructs for modeling connectivity and security as well as key network functions.
 Additionally, it provides mechanisms for semantically meaningful names and groups rather than limiting to IP-based constructs.